 • Wear-in your wedding shoes

-Don’t wear them outside, but do wear them around the house to make sure they’re comfy on the day.
+Don’t wear bridal shoes outside, but do wear them around the house to make sure they’re comfy on the day.

 • Create a wedding emergency kit

 Include make up, a compact mirror and powder, lipstick, tissues etc – anything you think you might need on the day.
-Ask your chief bridesmaid to carry it for you.
+Ask your chief bridesmaid to carry your bridal kit for you.

 • Order your foreign currency for your honeymoon